Atari Jaguar: Jaguar CD

 The Jaguar CD is a CD-ROM peripheral for games.
 It was released in September 1995, two years after the Jaguar's launch.
-Thirteen CD games were released during its manufacturing lifetime, with more being made later by homebrew developers.
+Eleven CD games were released for the Jaguar CD during its manufacturing lifetime, with more being made later by homebrew developers.
 Each Jaguar CD unit has a Virtual Light Machine, which displays light patterns corresponding to music, if the user inserts an audio CD into the console.
 It was developed by Jeff Minter, after experimenting with graphics during the development of Tempest 2000.
 The program was deemed a spiritual successor to the Atari Video Music, a visualizer released in 1976.

 The Memory Track is a cartridge accessory for the Jaguar CD, providing Jaguar CD games with 128 K EEPROM for persistent storage of data such as preferences and saved games.
-The Atari Jaguar Duo (codenamed Jaguar III) was a proposal to integrate the Jaguar CD to make a new console, a concept similar to the TurboDuo and Genesis CDX.
+The Jaguar Duo (codenamed Jaguar III) was a proposal to integrate the Jaguar CD to make a new console, a concept similar to the TurboDuo and Genesis CDX.
 A prototype, described by journalists as resembling a bathroom scale, was unveiled at the 1995 Winter Consumer Electronics Show, but the console was canceled before production.

 Jaguar VR

 A virtual reality headset compatible with the console, tentatively titled the Jaguar VR, was unveiled by Atari at the 1995 Winter Consumer Electronics Show.
 The development of the peripheral was a response to Nintendo's virtual reality console, the Virtual Boy, which had been announced the previous year.
 The headset was developed in cooperation with Virtuality, which had previously created many virtual reality arcade systems, and was already developing a similar headset for practical purposes, named Project Elysium, for IBM.
 The peripheral was targeted for a commercial release before Christmas 1995.
 However, the deal with Virtuality was abandoned in October 1995.
 After Atari's merger with JTS in 1996, all prototypes of the headset were allegedly destroyed.
 However, two working units, one low-resolution prototype with red and grey-colored graphics and one high-resolution prototype with blue and grey-colored graphics, have since been recovered, and are regularly showcased at retrogaming-themed conventions and festivals.
-Only one game was developed for the Jaguar VR prototype: a 3D-rendered version of the 1980 arcade game Missile Command, titled Missile Command 3D, and a demo of Virtuality's Zone Hunter was created.
+Only one game was developed for the Jaguar VR prototype: a 3D-rendered version of the 1980 arcade game Missile Command, titled Missile Command 3D.
+A demo of Virtuality's Zone Hunter was created.